 The last and final action item you can expect from the move experience is a survey.
-The survey will ask some questions about your experience and is read by actual humans!
-Be upfront and honest in your feedback, because if there is a negative trend on a moving company, they can be suspended temporarily or indefinitely for providing poor service.
+The survey will ask some questions about your experience and we highly encourage you to be upfront and honest.
+The surveys are read (by humans!) and if there is a negative trend on a moving company they can be suspended temporarily or indefinitely if they are providing poor service.
 On the flip side, if you find a moving company that did an excellent job, please put that in the survey as well to help out your colleagues!

 Finally, enjoy the transition to life in your new host country:

 - Take free language courses online and download translator apps.
 Simple phrases like hello, good-bye, yes, no, and thank you, go a long way to making you feel comfortable in this new place.